-Course Type: Board Developed Course Course Code: DRA Units: 2 ATAR Category: A Exclusions: Projects developed for assessment Prerequisites: NIL Exclusions: Projects developed for assessment in one subject are not to be used Prerequisites: NIL Exclusions: Prerequisites: NIL
+Course Type: Board Developed Course Course Code: DRA Units: 2 Exclusions: Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject.
+Prerequisites: NIL

 Drama is an art form that explores the world through enactment.
-It is a collaborative art form that involves the creative interaction of individuals using a range of important life skills.
+It is a collaborative art form that involves the creative interaction of individuals using a range of significant life skills.

-Drama is an important means of understanding, constructing, appreciating and communicating social and cultural values; interpreting, valuing and transmitting the past and traditions; exploring, celebrating and challenging the present and imagining the future.
+Drama is an important means of understanding, constructing, appreciating, and communicating social and cultural values; interpreting, valuing and transmitting the past and traditions; exploring, celebrating and challenging the present and imagining the future.

-- Improvisation

-- Play-building and Acting

-- Elements of Production in Performance

-- Theatrical Traditions and Performance Styles
+- Improvisation - Play-building and Acting / Group Devised Performance - Elements of Production in Performance - Theatrical Traditions and Performance Styles